zhy2002/neutron/readme.md

 -----------------
 1. context menu
 2. todo loading spinner
+3. integrate with font awesome
+4. Per-lender config override (white label)
+  * Use 'profile' dagger component/module to provide root node configured for a lender 5 implement router - navigate to view via url

 * Cancel (stop here or rollback) an event or a cycle from within a rule
 * performance tuning
 * implement rule priority
-* implement router - navigate to view via url
 * implement load defaults functionality (auto populate)
 * implement layout components to reduce duplication
-* write a proper code gen tool with friendly logging and error messages
 * deferred event execution - if the user types in many characters quickly we should wait for a pause before we do an update.

-* per-lender config override (white label)
-* bean validation of domain info
+*
 * simplify event binding api
-* integrate with font awesome
 * i18n